BrianLipscombe/power_standz/README.md

 ## Browser Validation

 * This project is confirmed to work with different browsers: Chrome and Internet Explorer.
-This project has also been tested using different mobile devices such as iphone, Android, and laptops, as well as on a desktop computer.
+This project has also been tested using different mobile devices, laptops, and a desktop.

 * Lighthouse Auditing

-    - This project scores 100 for Performance, Accessibility, and Best Practices.
+    - Will be improved

 All pages were tested on multiple resolutions for proper responsiveness.

 All files and pages were validated by direct input using:

 * [Nu Html Checker](https://validator.w3.org/#validate_by_input)
-    - When testing the HTML code, syntax issues arise on all pages seemingly related to the use of jinja templating and other code borrowed directly from the Data Centric Design mini project.
+    - To be determined

 * [W3C CSS Validation Service](https://jigsaw.w3.org/css-validator/)
-    - No error found.
+    - To be determined

 * [JSHint](https://jshint.com/)
-    - No error found.
+    - To be determined

 * [PEP8](http://pep8online.com/)
-    - No error found.

-## Deployment

-- ### Local copy
-1. Install all the requirements: Go to the workspace.
-In the terminal window type: pip3 install -r requirements.txt.
-2. Create a database in MongoDB
-    - Signup and login to MongoDB account.
-    - Create a cluster and a database.
-    - Create a collection in the db: categories, tasks, and users.
-    - Add string values for the collection.
-3. Create the environment variables
-    - Create a .gitignore file in the root directory of the project.
-    - Add the env.py file in the .gitignore.
-    - Create the file env.py.
-This will contain all the envornment variables.
-    - Import os
-    - os.environ.setdefault("IP", "Added by developer")
-    - os.environ.setdefault("PORT", "Added by developer")
-    - os.environ.setdefault("SECRET_KEY", "Added by developer")
-    - os.environ.setdefault("MONGO_URI", "Added by developer")
-    - os.environ.setdefault("MONGO_DBNAME", "Added by developer")
-  4. Run the app: Type python3 app.py in the terminal.
+    - To be determined

-- ### Heroku Deployment
+  ## Heroku Deployment
 1. Set up local workspace for Heroku
     - In terminal window type: pip3 freeze -- local > requirements.txt.
 (The file is needed for Heroku to know which filed to install.)
     - In termial window type: python app.py > Procfile (The file is needed for Heroku to know which file is needed as entry point.)